I don’t think I’ve seen another TV show where the main character and superhero gets his shirt off as much as it happens in Arrow.

 To ensure a proper diet, you first need to calculate your macro profile, and you can do this with our macro calculator.
 The macro calculator uses reliable formulas to provide personalized data on required protein intake, fat, and carbohydrates.

-After that, you may use an app like Noom or a browser-based journal to track all your food intake.
+After that, you may use an application like Noom or a browser-based journal to track all your food intake.

 For a lot of his preparation time for Arrow, Stephen would have worked on the basis of a calorie surplus.
 Some folks automatically conclude that this would mean more fat storage, but that’s not how it works.